Dmass4/ThreeMusketeers/README.md

 	2.3.1 End users could be anyone that would like the game.
 Game is considered PG-13 due to the ideation of an action/shooting game.

 2.4 General Contraints
 	2.4.1 Game must be ran on a computer.
-Game will not run over a network and must be ran within Unity.
+Game will not run over a network and must be installed.
 	Unity download: https://unity3d.com/get-unity/download

 2.5 Assumptions and Dependencies